Tributary system of China: Definition

-The term "tribute system", strictly speaking, is a Western invention.
+The term "tribute system" is a Western invention.
 There was no equivalent term in the Chinese lexicon to describe what would be considered the "tribute system" today, nor was it envisioned as an institution or system.
 John King Fairbank and Teng Ssu-yu created the "tribute system" theory in a series of articles in the early 1940s to describe "a set of ideas and practices developed and perpetuated by the rulers of China over many centuries."
-The Fairbank model presents the tribute system as an extension of the hierarchic and nonegalitarian Confucian social order.
-The more Confucian the actors, the more likely they were to participate in the tributary system.
+The concept was developed and became influential after 1968, when Fairbank edited and published a conference volume, The Chinese World Order, with fourteen essays on China's pre-modern relations with Vietnam, Korea, Inner Asia and Tibet, Southeast Asia and the Ryukyus, as well as an Introduction and essays describing Chinese views of the world order.
+The model presents the tribute system as an extension of the hierarchic and nonegalitarian Confucian social order.